SPECTR Engine Docs

 data_b64 | Base64 text wrapping your bytes for HTTP JSON.
 Local wheel calls take raw bytes instead. |

-| replay | Rebuilding previously ingested bytes from ledger state. replay_valid tells you whether the check passed. |
+| replay | Rebuilding previously ingested bytes from ledger state. replay_valid tells you whether the check passed for the current input. replay(seed) returns the original bytes for any past ingestion that produced that seed. |

-NOVELTY / REPLAY | NOVELTY means the call selected new primitives.
-REPLAY means the structure was already in that ledger. |
+NOVELTY / REPLAY | NOVELTY means the call selected at least one new primitive.
+REPLAY means every chunk was already in the ledger. |

 | request-scoped | The endpoint computes a result for that request without storing it for later replay. |